 Undergraduate and graduate students with a passion to end hunger are invited to apply for the World Hunger Leadership Award.
 The award, previously known as the Clinton Hunger Leadership Award, was created to honor President Bill Clinton for his commitment to humanitarian causes, including the eradication of hunger.
 The award recognizes outstanding leadership by undergraduate and graduate students in the movement to end hunger.
 The winner will receive a cash award to use towards an educational experience that will advance their knowledge and understanding of hunger and related issues.

 The scholarship is co-sponsored by Rise Against Hunger and NC State University’s Center for Student Leadership, Ethics & Public Service.
-The award will be presented to the winner at the 2017 Universities Fighting World Hunger Summit, March 16-17, 2018, at the Universities Fighting World Hunger Summit in Illinois at Urbana-Champaign.
+The award will be presented to the winner at the 2019 Universities Fighting World Hunger Summit.

 - Must be an enrolled undergraduate or graduate student at an accredited post-secondary institution in North or South America.